Warwick L. Nicholas: Importance of the Nicholas, Dougherty, & Brenner connection at MRC

 At MRC, Sydney Brenner was known as the "mover and shaker".
-He long debated what the next steps in the translation of Watson & Crick's greater understand of "life" would be.
+He long debated what the next steps in the translation of Watson & Crick's greater understanding "life" would be.
 Nicholas provided cultures of Bristol and Bergerac strains of C. elegans to Dougherty, and provided some ideas to Brenner through Dougherty.
-When Brenner visited the Department of Nematology at UC Davis in 1897, he talked about how his ideas changed from initially planning to use C. briggsae, to using Nicholas' C. elegans Brostol strain after discussing with Dougherty the plans for his experiments - what became Brenner's Nobel prize winning work.
+When Brenner visited the Department of Nematology at UC Davis in 1987, he talked about how his ideas changed from initially planning to use C. briggsae, to using Nicholas' C. elegans Bristol strain after discussing with Dougherty the plans for his experiments - what became Brenner's Nobel Prize-winning work.

 Brenner's initial thoughts on the use of C. briggsae are recorded notably in his letter to Max Perutz and proposal to the MRC, both in 1963:

 Part of the success of molecular genetics was due to the use of extremely simple organisms which could be handled in large numbers...We should like to attack the problem of cellular development in a similar fashion, choosing the simplest possible differentiated organism and subjecting it to the analytical methods of microbial genetics...We think we have a good candidate in the form of a small nematode worm, Caenorhabditis briggsiae...To start with we propose to identify every cell in the worm and trace lineages.
 We shall also investigate the constancy of development and study its genetic control by looking for mutants.